nemisis84/Network-and-Computer-Security-project/README.md

 $ git clone https://github.com/tecnico-sec/a16-joao-daniel-simen.git
 ```

 Next we have custom instructions for each machine.
 For additional networking configuration info look into the network/ folder.
 Each machine has its own folder with the network configuration that should be pasted into /etc/network/interfaces in the machines.
+If you want to pull the repo or do installs after building the repo, you will need to add nameserver 8.8.8.8 in sudo nano /etc/resolv.conf and create an interface from VM2 to the internet using NAT.
+The commands for this can be found in networking/VM2/NAT.txt

 #### Machine VM1